g1y5x3/spot_gazebo_ros2/README.md

 </div>

 ## Note
 1. All mesh and material files are referenced using Fuel URLs from fuel.gazebosim.org for convenience.
-However, the actual files are also included in this repository as a fallback in case of internet connectivity issues.

 ## Included packages